 The PK-12 arts curriculum emphasizes authentic, arts-centered learning while contributing to the signature programs of the respective clusters.
 An emphasis on life-long learning in the arts supports the implementation of a challenging arts curriculum that is designed to educate the whole child.
 The curriculum continually strives to develop critical and creative thinking, performance skills in each art form, vocabulary development, conceptual understanding, aesthetic insight, and cultural/historical knowledge.

-Students with prior experience in a given discipline may audition for the school's fine arts faculty to attempt to secure a waiver into an advanced class requiring a prerequisite.
+Note: Students with prior experience in a given discipline may audition for the school's fine arts faculty to attempt to secure a waiver into an advanced class requiring a prerequisite.
+Course Progression Fine and Performing Arts course offerings are determined at the school level and vary from school to school.